-We welcome all qualified, native speaker teachers who pass our interviewing and screening processes.
+We welcome all qualified, native level English teachers who pass our interviewing and screening processes.

-When overseas teachers first arrive we will pick you up at the airport and put you up in a hotel for 15 nights.
-After that housing in Vietnam is cheap, diverse, flexible and easy to find.
+When overseas teachers first arrive we will pick you up at the airport and put you up in a hotel for 10 nights.
+After that, housing in Vietnam is cheap, diverse, flexible and easy to find.